Sxlarz35/Sxlarz35/README.md

 -   Graphic Designer

--   Learning how to program on Python
+-   Learning how to program on Python & JS

 ### Bots